fi-muni/PA165/tasks/seminar10.md

 mvn tomcat7:run
 ```

 Check that you can interact with the REST API.
 You can use [curl](http://curl.haxx.se/), an open source tool for this goal that is available on your machine.
-From the command line:
+The exercise uses curl as it is usually available in Linux distributions and it is suggested to at least try it.
+There are more user-friendly alternatives, one is [Postman](https://www.getpostman.com), that can be used as a Google Chrome app.
+Using curl from the command line:
 ```
 curl -X GET http://localhost:8080/eshop-rest/ curl -X GET http://localhost:8080/eshop-rest/orders?status=ALL